fulmicoton/fulmicoton.github.io/_posts/2016-08-17-levenshtein-caret-aware.markdown

 # Caret Awareness : A neat feature for autocomplete

-Around 8 years ago, I read the description of a possible UI improvement to the traditional autocomplete search box.
+Around 8 years ago, I read the description of a nice UI improvement to the traditional autocomplete search box.
-I cannot recall the name they used for the feature, but I like to call it **caret awareness**. (caret is just another fancy name for text cursor).
+I cannot recall the name the author used for the feature, but I like to call it **caret awareness**. (caret is just another fancy name for text cursor).

 Here is the problem it was addressing.